dhsorens/FinCert/README.md

 ## Organization

 * the `specifications` folder houses various formalized specifications, including of structured pools, token contracts, and AMMs
-* the `phd-thesis-ConCert` folder, the reasoning enginge of the repository, is a fork of ConCert with modifications to include contract morphisms and equivalences of contracts (including bisimulations)
+* the `FinCert-ConCert-fork` folder, the reasoning enginge of the repository, is a fork of ConCert with modifications to include contract morphisms and equivalences of contracts (including bisimulations)
 * the `examples` folder houses examples of using the techniques mentioned above in verifying smart contracts
 * the `implementations` folder is to house formally verified implementations of, *e.g.* token or AMM contracts (currently empty)
 * the `theories` folder is to house theories, *e.g.* a theory of DeFi, built on top of ConCert (currently empty)